 A Quiche is made out of two elements: the pastry and the savoury filling.

 The Pastry is similar to any Tart or Pie Pastry, but without sugar.
-The Classic French Quiche Pastry is made with Flour, Butter and Water (sometimes Eggs) only.
+It can be a Puff Pastry, but the Classic French Quiche Pastry is made with Flour, Butter and Water (sometimes Eggs) only.

-The Filling is like a savoury Flan made from a combination of Eggs and Cream.
+The Filling is like a savoury Flan or custard made from mixing Eggs and Cream together.
 Your choice of Vegetables, Meat, Cheese or herbs can be added to the custard filling.

 Quiche Pastry Crust